 But while the results were bad news for investors – Circassia’s stock plunged 64 percent on the news – it’s not clear what the failed study means for those with allergies.

-Current studies of peptide-based shots for birch and dust mite allergies will continue.
+Meantme, studies of Circassia’s peptide-based shots for birch and dust mite allergies were to continue.
 “The results should be available within the coming year, and will tell us if the peptide approach is valid,” says Nelson.